clj-commons/rewrite-clj/README.md

 ;; => nil
 ```

-`rewrite-clj.zip/edit` and `rewrite-clj.zip/replace` try to facilitate their use by transparently converting
+`rewrite-clj.zip/edit` and `rewrite-clj.zip/replace` try to facilitate their use
-between the node's internal representation (`[:token my-function]`) and its corresponding s-expression (`my-function`).
+by transparently coercing between the node's internal representation (`<token: my-function>`)
+and its corresponding s-expression (`my-function`).

 ## Sweet Code Traversal

 ### Example

-`rewrite-clj.zip` offers a series of `find` operations that can be used to determine specific positions in the code.
+`rewrite-clj.zip` offers a series of `find` operations that can be used to determine specific
-For example, you might want to modify a `project.clj` of the following form by replacing the `:description` placeholder
+positions in the code.
+For example, you might want to modify a `project.clj` of the following
-text with something meaningful:
+form by replacing the `:description` placeholder text with something meaningful:

 ```clojure
 (defproject my-project "0.1.0-SNAPSHOT"